nexusformat/definitions/manual/source/rules.rst

 	  + ``NXentry/NXinstrument/NXdetector/data``
 	  + ``NXentry/NXsample/rotation_angle``

-	- All other data fields have their normal dimensions.
+	- All other fields have their normal dimensions.

 	.. compound::